What Is Ligature-Resistant Furniture? And What Actually Counts?

 General hospitals with dedicated behavioral health units, psychiatric observation areas, or emergency department psychiatric hold rooms must apply ligature-resistant standards in those specific zones.
 This is increasingly scrutinized during Joint Commission surveys, making purpose-built safety furniture a non-negotiable investment.

-Pro Tips for Choosing the Right Ligature-Resistant Furniture
+Pro Tips for Choosing the Right Furniture

 -